Before you submit your application, you should make yourself familiar with the following:

 Indicative program fees are listed on individual undergraduate and postgraduate program pages.
 You can also find out more about tuition fees, and the potential for them to change.

-USC's refund policy and the amounts that may or not be repaid to you in the event of a cancellation are outlined in the Student, Fees, Charges and Refunds - Procedure
+USC's refund policy and the amounts that may or not be repaid to you in the event of a cancellation are outlined in the Student Fees, Charges and Refunds - Procedures

 - Campus and study hub locations

 USC's main campus is USC Sunshine Coast in Sippy Downs.